-Rituals and traditions to do with end of life care, bereavement and grieving vary widely in different cultures and countries.
+Rituals and traditions surrounding end of life care, bereavement and grieving vary widely in different cultures and it is fascinating to see how these differences affect the way approaches to end of life care.
 This tour visits two neighbouring countries - Hungary and Romania - that have very different ethnic and cultural backgrounds and history.
-It is fascinating and informative to see how these differences affect the way different destinations approach end of life care, including palliative care and hospice care.
+The tour will also appeal to social workers, GPs, chaplains and all involved with palliative and end of life care.

 These beautiful countries share spectacular scenery and architecture but vary in other ways.
 Very broadly, Hungarians are Magyar people, ethnically and linguistically different from their neighbouring Slavs, with a range of mostly Christian belief systems.
 Romanians are a Romance ethnic group and nation native to Romania, that share a common Romanian culture, ancestry, and speak Romanian, which is descended from Latin.
 Visiting two different destinations that are ethnically and culturally different provides fascinating insight into their evolving palliative and hospice care, while immersing you in the rich history and culture of these rewarding countries.

 There is the opportunity to visit Bulgaria during the rose season on an extension after the tour.